 The Company recognizes all equity derivatives as either assets or liabilities measured at fair value and includes them in either investments in securities or securities sold, not yet purchased on the consolidated statements of financial condition.
 From time to time, the Company and/or the partnerships and offshore funds that the Company consolidates will enter into hedging transactions to manage their exposure to foreign currencies and equity prices related to their proprietary investments.
-At December 31, 2015 and December 31, 2014 we held derivative contracts on 250,000 equity shares and 3.8 million equity shares, respectively, that are included in investments in securities or securities sold, not yet purchased on the consolidated statements of financial condition.
-We had two foreign exchange contracts and one foreign exchange contract outstanding at December 31, 2015 and December 31, 2014, respectively, that are included in receivable from brokers or payable to brokers on the consolidated statements of financial condition.
-Aside from one foreign exchange contract, these transactions are not designated as hedges for accounting purposes, and therefore changes in fair values of these derivatives are included in net gain/(loss) from investments on the combined consolidated statements of income.
-The one foreign exchange contract that is designated as a hedge was for a short of British Pounds to hedge the long investment that we have in our London Stock Exchange listed Gabelli Value Plus+ Trust Ltd. closed-end fund which is denominated in British Pounds.
-As the underlying investment that is being hedged is an available for sale security, the portion of the change in value of the closed-end fund that is currency related is recorded in net gain/(loss) from investments on the combined consolidated statements of income and not in combined consolidated accumulated comprehensive income.
+At December 31, 2016 and December 31, 2015 we held derivative contracts on 16,000 equity shares and 250,000 equity shares, respectively, that are included in investments in securities or securities sold, not yet purchased on the consolidated statements of financial condition.
+We had no foreign exchange contracts and two foreign exchange contracts outstanding at December 31, 2016 and December 31, 2015, respectively, that are included in receivable from brokers or payable to brokers on the consolidated statements of financial conditions are not designated as hedges for accounting purposes, and therefore changes in fair values of these derivatives are included in net gain from investments on the consolidated statements of income.
+The one foreign exchange contract that was designated as a hedge was for a short of British Pounds to hedge the long investment that we have in our London Stock Exchange listed Gabelli Value Plus+ Trust Ltd. closed-end fund which is denominated in British Pounds.
+As the underlying investment that was being hedged is an available for sale security, the portion of the change in value of the closed-end fund that is currency related is recorded in net gain from investments on the consolidated statements of income and not in consolidated accumulated comprehensive income (loss).